dullahgtt/REU-2022/README.md

 # REU-2022
 TAMU-CC Cybersecurity REU:

-Zoning for Normalizing Unmanned Aerial Systems Access Control:
+Zoning for Regulating Unmanned Aerial Systems Access Control:

 The purpose of this project is to present a viable real-world solution to personal privacy as pertaining to drone flight.
 To do this, a proposed three zone system is used, these zones being green, yellow, and red zones.
 Green zones are fly zones and red zones are no-fly zones.
 Yellow zones are red zones with the capability to become temporary green zones should a path be unfindable as per the given algorithm.